The following information can be found on this page:

 Definition: Revenue from the following categories: Compensation and benefits provided by a third party; game program, novelty, parking and concession sales; sports camps and clinics; athletics restricted endowment and investments income; and, other operating revenue.

-Explanation: The “Other Revenue” category combines a number of separate revenue lines from the NCAA Financial Reports.
+Explanation: The “Other Revenue” category combines a number of separate revenue lines from the NCAA MFRS reports.
 These separate categories amount to a tiny percentage of overall revenue.
 This category includes revenue from categories that are not otherwise listed in "Where the Money Comes From."
 These revenue line items are:

 - Compensation and Benefits From a Third Party – Compensation and Benefits provided by a third party and contractually guaranteed by the institution, but not included on the institution's W-2.
 Such compensation may include: car stipend, country club membership, allowances for clothing, housing, and entertainment, speaking fees, camps compensation, media income, and shoe and apparel income.
 (Line 10).